 Simon is available Mondays, Wednesdays, Thursdays and Saturdays.
 His specialties include sports injuries, sports performance enhancement, chronic pain and disability.

-The messages that supply your brain are predominantly produced in your muscles and teeth (as well as the other senses of sight, taste, balance, hearing and touch.)
+The messages that supply your brain are predominantly produced in your muscles and teeth (as well as the other senses of sight, taste, balance, hearing and touch) and these are called Afferent Input.

 Muscles are not directly controlled by the brain.
 Most of our muscle control and response is controlled via musculo-spinal reflexes.